ScottLogic/blog/_posts/2025-04-13-img-and-accessibility.md

 </footer>
 ~~~~

-Wrote down your notes? let's go over the answers!
+Wrote down your notes?
+Let's go over the answers!

 1. `<img src="/assets/images/logo.png">` - Image without ALT description.
 Search engines won't be able to search by the content of this image; Screen readers won't be able to describe the image.
 That's 7 years of bad luck right there.
 2. `<img src="/assets/images/logo.png">` - Image without size definition means the rest of the page's content will move once the image is loaded.
 That's equal to a big black fly stuck in your room the entire day.